superaleks/ghostapptest/README.md

 In case you are a Windows user, please feel free to convert my scripts into cmd files.
 I'll try to provide Windows friendly scripts if the time permits.
 First, I'll show you how I imagined the scenarios based on what I understood from this assignment.
 For both of the scenarios, the tests will be executed in the same way.
-I didn't change the docker-compos files.
+I didn't change the docker-compose files.
 Instead, I modified the deployment step to have different environment (scenarios).

 ### Scenarios